 He was an uneducated, unsophisticated man, but he wasn’t stupid.
 He knew movies were stories and not real.

 Here was a window through which you could see things that were really happening somewhere and not get arrested for peeping.
-You could look in on other people’s doin’s.
+You could look in on other people’s doin’s and mis-doin’s.

 Don’t laugh too quickly.
 The plausibility of Hitchcock’s wonderful Rear Window depends on just that premise.

 Remember, this was decades before “reality TV.”
 But Huntley and Brinkley were real, weren’t they?
 Ed Sullivan was live.
 Lawrence Welk was live (I’m not quite sure about Myron Florenz, but Bobby and Cissy were certainly a lively and charming young couple).
 All those game shows were live – maybe crooked, but live.
 The baseball game of the week was live.

 The possibility of confusion was real and live on TV.